-Basis of Accounting - The accompanying combining balance sheet - District funds included in the reporting entity, and the combining statement of revenues, expenditures/expenses, and changes in fund equity - are presented on the modified accrual basis of accounting with the exception of the Self-Insurance Fund, which is presented on the accrual basis of accounting consistent with the preparation in the entity-wide financial statements.
+Basis of Accounting - The accompanying combining balance sheet - District funds included in the reporting entity, and the combining statement of revenues, expenditures/expenses, and changes in fund equity - are presented on the modified accrual basis of accounting.

 Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (i.e., when they are "measurable" and "available").
 "Measurable" means the amount of the transaction can be determined and "available" means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 The District considers property taxes available if they are collected within 60 days after year end.
 A one-year availability period is used for revenue recognition for all other governmental fund revenues.
 Expenditures are recorded when the related fund liability is incurred.
 Principal and interest on general long-term debt are recorded as fund liabilities when due or when amounts have been accumulated in the debt service fund for payments to be made early in the following year.